rerun-io/rerun/docs/content/reference/types/datatypes.md

 Data types are the lowest layer of the data model hierarchy.
 They are re-usable types used by the components.

+* [`AABB2D`](datatypes/aabb2d.md): An Axis-Aligned Bounding Box in 2D space, implemented as the minimum and maximum corners.
 * [`Angle`](datatypes/angle.md): Angle in either radians or degrees.
 * [`AnnotationInfo`](datatypes/annotation_info.md): Annotation info annotating a class id or key-point id.
 * [`Bool`](datatypes/bool.md): A single boolean.